 First and foremost, secure indoor storage is best!
 Especially in an area that stays above freezing, if you have an e-bike to protect its battery.
 If any of your bikes will be stored in a public area of your building, please use one of the bike lock systems above.

-Safe, weatherproof storage lockers are like a garage for your bike.
+Weatherproof storage lockers are like a garage for your bike.

 Bike lockers are another bicycle theft prevention option and are available at many municipalities’ Park & Ride lots, near bus stops, and other community locations.
 Check your city’s website for a location near you.
-In Minneapolis, see info on Metro Transits bike lockers,
+In Minneapolis, see info on Metro Transit bike lockers,

 How to Lock